Explanation of the terms, words and phrases we all use

 Gamma irradiation – low precision sterilization method for killing microorganisms like fungi, bacteria, viruses, spore forms by breaking down bacterial DNA, inhibiting bacterial division in pharmaceutical products.
 Often long lived, also for humans highly dangerous gamma-ray emitting isotopes, such as Cobalt-60 are used.
 Rough to plastic materials as to low dosing accuracy.
 The energy of gamma rays, as electromagnetic quantum waves, is similar to light, but with higher photon energy and shorter wavelength.

-Gas volume – sparging, aeration gas “volume gas per unit of media volume per hour” (vvh) is a general measure ranging around 0.1-1 for mammalian cell cultivation to factor of 2-100 for microbial fermentation.
+Gas volume – sparging, aeration gas “volume gas per unit of media Volume per Hour” (vvh) is a general measure ranging around 0,1-1 for mammalian cell cultivation to factor of 2-100 for microbial fermentation.

 Glass - a transparent silica (Silicon Dioxide, SiO2) based non-crystaline amorphous brittle and solid material often with excellent corrosion resistance.

-GMP – Good Manufacturing Practices - are the practices required in order to conform to the guidelines recommended by agencies that control authorization and licensing for manufacture and sale of food, drug products, and active pharmaceutical products.
+GMP – Good Manufacturing Practices - are the practices required in order to conform to the guidelines recommended by agencies that control authorisation and licensing for manufacture and sale of food, drug products, and active pharmaceutical products.

 GLP - Good Laboratory Practises - CFR 21 part 58 refers to practices defined by the USA Food and Drug Administration for conducting nonclinical laboratory studies that support or are intended to support applications for research or marketing permits for products regulated by the USA FDA.